-ashington State University system, please provide the names and addresses of 2-3 external experts from similar in stitutions who could be contacted to provide reviews of this program.
-Name Contact Information (email, phone, address) Dr. Joanne Roberts Consultant for Providence, special focus on leadership development Joanne.Roberts@providence.org Dr. Jay Cook Chief Medical Officer, Providence Everett Medical Center James.Cook@providence.org
+If this program is new to the Washington State University system, please provide the names and addresses of 2-3 external experts from similar institutions who could be contacted to provide reviews of this program.
+Name Contact Information (email, phone, address) Dr. Joanne Roberts Consultant for Providence, special focus on leadership development Joanne.Roberts@providence.org Dr. Jay Cook Chief Medical Officer, Providence Everett Medical Center - James.Cook@providence.org